Philip Morris Announces Merger Talks With Altria Group - UrduPoint

 The company said the talks on an all-stock merger of equals were at early stages and that there could be "no assurance" that any agreement or final transaction would occur.

-Altria, which markets Marlboro brand cigarettes in the United States, has diversified in recent years beyond the traditional tobacco market, taking stakes in wine, beer and cannabinoid companies as well as the e-cigarette company Juul.

-Philip Morris recently received US regulatory approval to introduce the tobacco heating system IQOS, which Altria plans to market in the United States as well.

-Shares in Philip Morris on Tuesday morning were 5.7 percent lower on Wall Street while Altria jumped 8.3 percent.
+Shares in Philip Morris sank 7.5 percent at the Wall Street open while Altria jumped 8.5 percent.